GAM-team/GAM/wiki/Organizational-Units.md

 * `convertcrnl` - In the description field, convert carriage return to \r and new line to \n.

 Options `parentselector <OrgUnitSelector>` and `childselector <OrgUnitSelector>`  add an additional column `orgUnitSelector` to the output.
-This column value can be used in subsequent `gam csv` commands to appropriateley select members without duplication.
+This column value can be used in subsequent `gam csv` commands to appropriately select members without duplication.

 By default, all OUs are displayed.
 You can limit the display of OUs to those where the number of ChromeOS devices/users falls within a range.
 Gathering this data requires additional API calls